... ask the root question!

 Use a checklist.
 Make it a conversation — not a checkbox.
 Then walk the site together before firing up

-WHY egos can convince people to purchase properties with legacy trees — and feel it’s their right or responsibility to remove them without due-diligence?
+WHY people purchase properties with legacy trees — and feel it’s their right or responsibility to remove them?

 Short answer: